-Over the years, the Tourist Authority of Thailand has received more complaints about this scam than any other.
-Typically, a taxi driver will offer to take you for almost next to nothing to a jewels store where you will be informed that gems here in Thailand can be sold for many times their value in your home country.
-Of course, the taxi driver receives a fat commission if you fall for it and yes, more often than not the ‘gems’ are fake or at the very least not worth the money you paid for them.
+Gems scams are usually the work of taxi drivers who offer to take you to a jewellery store at no extra cost.
+You'll be informed that gems in Thailand can be sold for many times their value in your home country.
+Of course, the taxi driver receives a fat commission if you fall for it.
+More often than not, these are fake gems or at the very least not worth what you paid for.

-Please bear in mind that most scammers are successful because they play on the greed of their victims.
-If something seems too good to be true then it probably is.
-If you are not a gems expert, we strongly urge you not to take the word of a stranger on how much money you can make if you sell these gems on return to your home country.
+Bear in mind that most scammers are successful because they play on the greed of their victims.
+If something seems too good to be true, then it probably is.

 - Try not to let your drinks bill add up too much as it’s not unusual for ‘extras’ to be thrown in.
-Pay drink by drink otherwise your five-beer bill may mysteriously mutate into a ten-beer one.
+Pay drink by drink, or your 5-beer bill may mysteriously become a 10-beer one.

 - Padlock your rented motorcycle.
-Some unscrupulous motorcycle shops have been known to steal their own bike back and charge for the replacement.
+Some unscrupulous motorcycle shops steal their own bike and charge you for replacement.

-- Never leave your passport as a deposit when hiring transport but by all means leave a photocopy.
-Thai law implicitly states that you must have your passport with you.
+- Never leave your passport as a deposit when hiring transport.
+It's best to leave a photocopy as Thai law implicitly states that you must carry your passport.